fenago/nlp-pytorch/lab_guides/Lab_4.md

 Technical requirements
 ======================

-For the text preprocessing in this chapter, we will mostly use inbuilt Python functions, but we will also use the external `BeautifulSoup` package.
+For the text preprocessing in this lab, we will mostly use inbuilt Python functions, but we will also use the external `BeautifulSoup` package.
 For stemming and lemmatization, we will use the NLTK Python package.